Infosys Data Management System aids crop seed selection

-The client, an agricultural R&D organization, required a robust automated system for data collection, management and analysis of crop seeds for its parent company − a large US-based consumer products company.
-Infosys’ web-based solution on Microsoft’s .NET platform helped it improve its data analysis abilities, shorten decision cycles and achieve accuracy in seed selection.
+The client, an agricultural research and development (R&D) organization, required a robust automated system for data collection, management, and analysis of crop seeds for its parent company − a large US-based consumer products company.
+Web-based solution on Microsoft’s .NET platform by Infosys helped it improve its data analysis abilities, shorten decision cycles, and achieve accuracy in seed selection.

-The client, a 25-year-old Research & Development (R&D) organization, develops commercial strains of crop seeds for high-quality brewing.
+The client, a 25-year-old R&D organization, develops commercial strains of crop seeds for high-quality brewing.
 The new crop seed varieties developed, aim to ensure a steady supply of high quality seeds to the parent company.
 They help contract growers reduce the usage of fuel, water, chemicals and energy, yet increase the quality and quantity of yields.

 The crop seed breeding program requires specialized skills and is highly people-centric, which makes it time-consuming and difficult to manage.
 The global breeding program involves collaborating with external agencies that provide the germplasm and analytical laboratories which provide testing services.
 Data collected from multiple sources need to be analyzed quickly and in a unified manner for effective decision-making.
 However, the crop seed research data was stored in Excel files and MS Access database, without an efficient process flow in place.
 Scientists often spent hours to collect the required data for analysis and carried out the analysis in Microsoft Excel.